AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 Computing coverage for such source regions isn't meaningful and are thus ignored by the instrumenter.
-This means that those regions will not have any coverage obligation attached to them in the coverage reports, unless explicity requested by enabling the coverage of assertions.
+This means that those regions will not have any coverage obligation attached to them in the coverage reports, unless explicitly requested by enabling the coverage of assertions.

 The concerned pieces of code are notably: